Vipiao/utils/README.md

 ### dekker_arithmetic

+Some libraries have unit tests.
+For example my Dekker arithmetic library.
+Changes to the Dekker arithmetic library can cause errors occurring rarely.
+Building extensive tests of previously found and fixed errors makes it much easier to fix the code.

-`DekkerArithmetic<float>` represents a value as two floats — a main part and a correction — to carry roughly twice a float's mantissa.
+`DekkerArithmetic<float>` represents a value as two floats, a main part and a correction, to carry roughly twice a float's mantissa.
 The test measures it against double precision over 30736 sample pairs, drawn from a seeded uniform spread plus the full cross product of the awkward values (zero, denormals, extremes, infinities, NaN), and asserts: